-We operate ATMs at certain customers' gaming establishments where the gaming establishment provides the cash required for the ATMs' operational needs.
+We operate ATMs at certain gaming operators' establishments where the gaming operator provides the cash required for the ATMs' operational needs.
 We are required to reimburse the customer for the amount of cash dispensed from these site-funded ATMs.
-The site-funded ATM liability included within settlement liabilities in the accompanying Balance Sheets was approximately \$194.3 million and \$125.3 million as of December 31, 2021 and 2020, respectively.
+The site-funded ATM liability included within settlement liabilities in the accompanying Balance Sheets was approximately \$337.6 million and \$194.3 million as of December 31, 2022 and 2021, respectively.

-Everi-Funded ATMs
+Third-Party Funded ATMs

-We enter into agreements with international customers for certain of our ATMs whereby we provide the cash required to operate the ATMs.
-The amount of cash supplied by Everi represents an outstanding balance under such agreements at the end of the period.
-Such amounts are reported within settlement receivables line on our Balance Sheets.
-The outstanding balances in connection with these arrangements were immaterial at December 31, 2021 and 2020.
+We enter into agreements with international customers for certain of our ATMs whereby we engage with third-parties to provide the cash required to operate the ATMs.
+The amount of cash supplied by these third-parties is included within settlement liabilities in the accompanying Balance Sheets.
+The outstanding balances in connection with these arrangements were immaterial at December 31, 2022 and 2021.